danimoh/ed25519/readme.md

 =======

 This is a portable implementation of [Ed25519](http://ed25519.cr.yp.to/) based on the SUPERCOP "ref10" implementation.
-Additionally there is key exchanging and scalar addition included to further aid building a PKI using Ed25519.
 All code is licensed under the permissive zlib license.

 The code is pure ANSI C without any dependencies.
 The code has been compiled to WebAssembly with an asm.js fallback and wrapped into a Javascript API.